Epistemic Integrity in Large Language Models: Author Contributions

 \section{Author Contributions}

 Bijean Ghafouri led the human evaluation of assertivity, took the lead writing the second (current) version of the paper, and gave input and feedback throughout the project.
 Shahrad Mohammadzadeh led the work towards a stronger assertiveness measurement model, and made significant contributions to the direction, writing, and other parts of the project.
 James Zhou had the idea of assertiveness miscalibration, created the original framing and first version of the paper, and built and ran the initial experiments.
 Pratheeksha Nair conducted downstream analysis of assertiveness (mis)calibration and contributed to the writing.
-Jacob-Junqi Tian fine-tuned Llama-3.2 and set up the framework for our composite dataset labeling.
+Jacob-Junqi Tian fine-tuned Llama-3.2-1B and set up the framework for our composite dataset labeling.
+Hikaru Tsujimura extended Llama fine-tuning experiments to 3B and 11B models.
 Mayank Goel expanded the assertivity evaluation experiments.
+Sukanya Krishna contributed to literature review and writing.
 Reihaneh Rabbany and Jean-Fran\c{c}ois Godbout advised the project, contributing ideas and feedback.
 Godbout also helped design the human evaluation and contributed substantially to the writing.
 Kellin Pelrine supervised the project, providing guidance and feedback at all stages.